 How Serendeputy Works

 When you sign up, you will create a "deputy" — an intelligent software agent that works on your behalf to create your personal newsfeed engine.
 Think of your deputy as a smart little person who works for you.

 Your deputy will then sort and prioritize these links for you.
 If an article hits many of the tags you follow, it's going to float to the top of your homepage for you.

 Your deputy will provide you your feed however you like it: on the open web, via daily emails or via RSS feeds.
 Every page your deputy creates is available in all three open formats.

 Follow tags to include more articles in your personal newsfeed

 Serendeputy’s librarian indexes each article across 95,000,000 or so tags.
 Pretty much every English-language noun — every person, place, thing or concept — has its own tag.
-So does almost every active Tweeter, Twitter List, site and RSS feed.
+So does almost every active site and RSS feed.
 You can click the "Article Details" link for any article to see all its tags, including what feeds it came from, which sites have linked to it, etc.

 You can follow however many tags you want.
 This will command your deputy to include those tags in your personal newsfeed.